Dining for Dollars event Aug. 8 to support family of fallen Kent police officer | MLTnews.com

 The event will run from 11 a.m.-8 p.m.
 Aug.
 8 at the restaurant, located at 21005 44th Ave.
 W. in Mountlake Terrace.
 Red Onion Burgers will donate 25 percent of all sales and all tips, and will also hold a raffle and auction.

-Moreno’s death has been mourned across Puget Sound, but his passing also has a local connection, said Red Onion Burgers owner Seaun Richards.
-Kent is home for Mountlake Terrace Police Chief Greg Wilson.

 Red Onion Burgers’ supplier Food Services of America is donating food to the cause.
 The restaurant could also use volunteers for the event.
-Call Richards at 425-218-5996 if you can help.
+Call owner Seaun Richards at 425-218-5996 if you can help.